duracloud/auxiliary/bridge-report-capture-tool/README.md

 # Dependencies
 This tool has the following dependencies
-* The DuraCloud service
+* The DuraCloud bridge application (running externally)
 * Java 8+
-* AWS account, with API credentials.
+* An AWS account, with API credentials.
 The credentials must provide write access to at least one S3 bucket.

 # Building
 Once cloned, this tool can be built using: